-Rates apply to the following Degree Program Doctor of Philosophy in Biblical Studies , 9 ,
+· Doctor of Philosophy in Biblical Studies

-Doctoral courses are 3 semester hours each Full-time Rate
+Doctoral courses are 3 semester hours each

-Academic Credit (per semester hour) \$500

-Part-time Rate Academic Credit (per semester hour) \$575
+Academic Credit (per semester hour) \$535 Part-time Rate

-Fees Comprehensive Fee \$675 per semester

-Additional Fees

-Textbook estimate \$200 per course

 Payment of Tuition and Fees

 Tuition, course materials, and fees are to be paid in full on the day of registration.
 Tuition and fees may be paid by cash, cashier's checks, certified checks, VISA, MasterCard, American Express, Discover, or Bank Debit Card.
 Students needing financial advising should contact the Financial Aid Office in advance to make appropriate arrangements.
 The University will charge interest at an annual rate of 12% (compounded monthly) for any unpaid balances.
 Unpaid balances may be subject to collection procedures.
 Students who are turned over to the collections agency will be required to reimburse the University for any fees of the collection agency, which may be based on a percentage at a maximum of 33.3333% of the debt, and all costs and expenses, including reasonable attorney's fees, we incur in such collection efforts."